webdev2080/Contact-Service/README.md

 # CS320-Project
 CS 320 Software Test Automation

+You are a software engineer for Grand Strand Systems, a software engineering company that focuses on developing and testing back-end services.
+You’ve been given an assignment to develop a mobile application for a customer.
+The customer will provide you with the requirements.
+Your job is to code up the application and provide unit tests to verify that it meets the customer’s requirements.
+You will be delivering the contact, task, and appointment services.
+The purpose of these services is to add, update, and delete contact, task, and appointment objects within the application.

 How can I ensure that my code, program, or software is functional and secure?
   In order to ensure that the code, program and or software is functional and secure in an application, we must handle and commit consistent test services in order to move through each feature in the program.